AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Add a back side heat sink for the PA, as specified in the manual.
+Also fix the ground via layout per specification and move the ground plan under the chip.

 The RF input pins to the RF power measurement chips say they are 50 ohms, so there is no need for the 50 ohm resistors there.